tc39/proposal-decimal/README.md

 - [**big.js**](https://www.npmjs.com/package/big.js): ~500K weekly npm downloads

 There are also money-specific libraries such as [dinero.js](https://www.npmjs.com/package/dinero.js) with about 180K weekly NPM downloads.
 Each implementation has slightly different semantics, requires coordination across libraries, adds to total bundle size, presumably performs worse than native implementations could, and creates interoperability challenges.
 We believe Decimal will standardize existing practice.
 Developers are already using decimal libraries, converting numbers to "cents" (error-prone, confusing), using `Number` incorrectly/unsoundly (causing bugs).
 Decimal doesn't ask developers to adopt something new; it offers a better way to do what they're already struggling to do.

+The three most popular libraries above are each by [MikeMcl](https://github.com/mikemcl).
+They have some [interesting differences](https://github.com/MikeMcl/big.js/wiki), but also share a common shape: an object-and-method API, with rounding modes and precision limits configured on the constructor, and support for inherently rounding operations like square root, exponentiation, and division.
+We plan to learn from developers' experiences with these and other ecosystem libraries as we refine Decimal's design; the discussion continues in [#22](https://github.com/littledan/proposal-bigdecimal/issues/22).

 ## Specification and standards